morningconsult/go-elasticsearch-alerts/README.md

 }
 ```

-Also given the filters `aggregations.service_name.buckets` and `aggregations.service_name.buckets.program.buckets` and that the Slack output method is used, the application will make the following request to Slack (shown as a `cURL` request) after running the query and receiving the aforementioned data:
+Also given the filters `aggregations.service_name.buckets` and `aggregations.service_name.buckets.program.buckets` and that the Slack output method is used, the application will make the following request to Slack (shown as a `cURL` request) after running the query and receiving the aforementioned data (note that if the response from ElasticSearch includes the array field `hits.hits`, the `_source` field of each element will be included in the output by default, regardless of the `filters`):

 ```shell
 $ curl https://slack.webhooks.foo/asdf \